adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		z();
 	}

 Notice it is remarkably similar to CTM, but abstracted away into a library so that you, the developer decouples application logic from browser APIs and browser *bugs*.
-For the above application to run, the libary has exposed to the application that not only are all the required APIs available to use but they are *bug* free.
+For the above application to run, the libary has exposed to the application that not only are all the required APIs available to use but they are *bug* free on this client.
 Essentially, Cuts the Mustard done right.

-This is why it *does* matter if the web page works without Javascript because the user gets the core, Javascript off experience when the browser doesn't cut the mustard.
+This is why it *does* matter if the web page works without Javascript because the user gets the core, js-off experience when the browser doesn't cut the mustard.

 This is the **Real** Progressive Enhancement.